 The site is supervised by Dr. Bruce Garrison, the course professor.

 Information about members of our Fall 2019 writers group will be completed soon.

-Lindsay Bornstein (firstname.lastname@example.org) is a senior majoring in journalism and political science.
+Lindsey Bornstein (firstname.lastname@example.org) is a senior majoring in journalism and political science.
 Hailing from Fort Lauderdale, Fla., she plans to move to Washington, D.C., upon graduation in order to pursue a career at the intersection of media and politics.
-She enjoys podcast-listening, reading and writing (but not arithmetic); she has no pets at the moment but plans to get one to fulfill a childhood dream.
-In addition to her studies, Lindsey has also worked with D.C.-based CLS Strategies, with the office of former Congressman Carlos Curbelo (FL-26) and with the U.S. Department of Energy’s marketing and communications team in the nation’s capital.
-Her favorite publications include the New Yorker, The Atlantic, Vanity Fair and Glamour.
+She enjoys podcasts, reading and writing (but not arithmetic); she has plans to get a pet to fulfill a childhood dream.
+Lindsey has also worked with D.C.-based CLS Strategies, the office of former Congressman Carlos Curbelo and the U.S. Department of Energy.

 Pam Gigante Bunge (email@example.com) is an Emmy Award winning journalist who has worked in radio and television for the last 29 years.
 She is currently host of a new public affairs program on South Florida PBS called “Your South Florida.”
 She led the morning team at WTVJ NBC 6 as anchor of NBC 6 “South Florida Today” for nearly 15 years.
 She has also been an adjunct professor at the UM School of Communication.
 Pam is currently working on a Master of Arts degree in journalism.
 She enjoys traveling and wanted to explore this side of the industry.